 Art History - The major in art history explores what the visual arts reveal about the cultures that produced them.
 These arts include painting, sculpture, performance art, graphic arts, architecture, photography and decorative arts.
 Using a diverse range of methodological approaches, the art history faculty help students acquire the necessary tools and knowledge to make sense of our visual world.
 An art history major is ideal for students who wish to pursue a career in the arts, but it is equally valuable for those seeking to develop visual, analytical and communicative skills.

 Business Administration - The curriculum of the business administration program emphasizes a broad exposure to mathematics and the social sciences along with a general education in management studies.
 The programs of study in management give particular attention to understanding the role of the business firm in society; the management functions of planning and control; the behavior of organizations; the tools of modern management; and the ways in which managers perform such functions as operations and supply chain management, production, marketing, finance, management information systems and human resources management.
-There are seven undergraduate concentrations in the business administration program, including financial analysis, human resources management, international business, management information systems, marketing, and operations and supply chain management.
+There are six undergraduate concentrations in the business administration program, including financial analysis, human resources management, international business, management information systems, marketing and operations and supply chain management.

 Environmental Design - Environmental design, offered by the Department of Urban and Regional Planning, prepares students for careers that shape our natural and built environments.
 Through methods of design inquiry, students learn the planning and development of healthy, sustainable, and vibrant communities, as well as acquire skills to improve physical places in which people live, work and play.
 Environmental design encompasses natural landscapes, neighborhood design, buildings, historic assets, ecological features, land development, transportation and infrastructure systems.
 Environmental designers help communities make decisions concerning physical development, preservation, safety, mobility and environmental protection, utilizing the Buffalo Niagara region as their design workshop.